nh0397/ProfSync-Backend/README.md

 5. **Response Formatting**: The final response is formatted into HTML for easy rendering on the frontend.

+## Other code modules

+- Frontend module can be accessed [here](https://github.com/nh0397/ProfSync).
+- Code to generate and store data to pinecone can be accessed [here](https://github.com/nh0397/ProfSync-DataLoader)

 ## Contributing

 Contributions to ProfSync are welcome.
 Please follow these steps: